Optimization of Tree Ensembles: Model

-} Let $Z^*_{LO}$ be the optimal value of the LO relaxation of problem~\eqref{prob:TEOMIO} and let $Z^*_{LO,StdLin}$ be the optimal value of the LO relaxation of problem~\eqref{prob:TEOLinearized}.
-The following result relates the two optimal values. \begin{proposition} $Z^*_{LO} \leq Z^*_{LO,StdLin}$. \end{proposition} The proof of Proposition~\ref{prop:relaxationstrength} (see Section~\ref{appendix:proof_relaxationstrength}) follows by showing that the optimal solution of the relaxation of problem~\eqref{prob:TEOMIO} is a feasible solution for the relaxation of problem~\eqref{prob:TEOLinearized} and achieves an objective value of exactly $Z^*_{LO}$.
+} Let $Z^*_{LO}$ be the optimal value of the linear optimization (LO) relaxation of \problemeqref{prob:TEOMIO} and let $Z^*_{LO,StdLin}$ be the optimal value of the LO relaxation of \problemeqref{prob:TEOLinearized}.
+The following result relates the two optimal values. \begin{proposition} $Z^*_{LO} \leq Z^*_{LO,StdLin}$. \end{proposition} The proof of Proposition~\ref{prop:relaxationstrength} (see Section~\ref{appendix:proof_relaxationstrength}) consists of showing that an optimal solution of the relaxation of \problemeqref{prob:TEOMIO} is a feasible solution for the relaxation of \problemeqref{prob:TEOLinearized} and achieves an objective value of exactly $Z^*_{LO}$.
 The significance of Proposition~\ref{prop:relaxationstrength} is that it establishes that formulation~\eqref{prob:TEOMIO} is a stronger formulation of the tree ensemble optimization problem than formulation~\eqref{prob:TEOLinearized}.
 This is desirable from a practical perspective, as stronger MIO formulations are generally faster to solve than weaker MIO formulations.
-We shall see in Section~\ref{subsec:computationalexperiments_fullmio} that the difference in relaxation bounds can be substantial, and that problem~\eqref{prob:TEOLinearized} is significantly less tractable than our problem~\eqref{prob:TEOMIO}.
+We shall see in Section~\ref{subsec:computationalexperiments_fullmio} that the difference in relaxation bounds can be substantial and that formulation~\eqref{prob:TEOLinearized} is significantly less tractable than our formulation~\eqref{prob:TEOMIO}.